 With the falling price of technology and both federal and state level incentives available, there really has never been a better time to go solar.
 However, navigating government rebates for solar can be challenging so we have put together information currently available on both the Victorian Solar Homes subsidy and all other available incentives.

-Get 50% up to $2,225 off the cost of a residential solar PV system
+Get 50% or up to $1,400 off the cost of a residential solar PV system

 How does it work?

 - Victorian homeowners who installed solar on or after Sunday 19 August may be eligible for 50% off the cost of their system, up to a maximum of $1,400.

 An additional interest-free loan of up to $1,400 is also available to eligible Victorian homeowners to pay off the remainder of the system cost.

 The Solar Homes rebate is calculated after the STC rebate has been taken into account.

 The Solar Homes rebate will be paid directly to retailers/installers and included in your invoice as an upfront discount.

 - Owner-occupiers of a primary residence valued at under $3 million and combined Taxable Income of less than $180,000 per annum (based on the 2018-19 tax assessment notices for the home owners and your Council rates notice) are eligible.

 - You must not already have a solar PV system installed on your property.

 - Eligible systems must be installed by a Clean Energy Council accredited installer, using Clean Energy Council approved solar products.
 We recommend you also use a Clean Energy Council accredited retailer, such as eko energy.